Social Studies Education: Online Master’s Degree

-The social studies focus courses are primarily for classroom teachers, grades one through 12, who wish to advance their knowledge and practice of social studies while obtaining an advanced degree.
-This focus area will provide students with skills and knowledge applicable to the social studies classroom, as well as offer in-depth inquiry into issues, theory, and research in social studies education.
+The social studies courses are primarily for classroom teachers, grades one through 12, who wish to advance their knowledge and practice of social studies while obtaining an advanced degree.
+This emphasis area will provide students with skills and knowledge applicable to the social studies classroom, as well as offer in-depth inquiry into issues, theory, and research in social studies education.

-Social studies focus courses fall within two categories: foundational courses and special topics courses.
+These courses fall within two categories: foundational courses and special topics courses.
 Foundational courses in social studies education offer students a basic knowledge of major teaching and learning ideas that impact the social studies today.
 Special topics social studies courses are designed to illuminate various aspects of practice.
 These courses are taught on a rotating basis (see course planner for specific details).
 Here is a list of the social studies focus courses offered in the Master’s online program at this time:

 Special topics courses: